turingschool-examples/frontend-mod-1-prework/day_2/update-day-2-WIP.md

 ```

 You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!

+## Vocabulary you'll encounter in the reading

+The readings in the JAVASCRIPT & JQUERY book use Javascript in a way that is likely unfamiliar to you.
+The book uses specific Javascript properties and methods to interact with HTML elements on a webpage, like changing or adding text on a webpage.
+Initially, we will be using Javascript without HTML.
+That's why you haven't seen these techniques before!
+Here are some quick definitions to help you become familiar with them.

+* document.getElementById(): a method used to retrieve an element from a web page.
+Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
+* document.write(): a method used to write data to a webpage.
+Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
+* el.innerHTML(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
+* el.textContent(): a method used to change the text of an element *(defined as the variable el)* from a web page.
+Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)